daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 # Step 9: Make pretty URLs for RStudio Server and Shiny Server {#reverse-proxy}

 This is optional and a little more advanced.
 You might have noticed that to access both RStudio and Shiny Server, you have to remember weird port numbers (`:8787` and `:3838`).
 Not only is it hard and ugly to remember, but some workplace environments often block access to those ports, which means that many people/places won't be able to access these pages.
 The solution is to use a reverse proxy, so that nginx will listen on port 80 (default HTTP port) at the URL `/shiny` and will *internally* redirect that to port 3838.
 Same for RStudio - we can have nginx listen at `/rstudio` and redirect it to port 8787.
-This is why my Shiny apps can be reached at [daattali.com/shiny/](http://daattali.com/shiny/) which is an easy URL to type, but also at [daattali.com:3838](http://daattali.com:3838).
+This is why my Shiny apps can be reached at [daattali.com/shiny/](http://daattali.com/shiny/) which is an easy URL to type.

 You need to edit the nginx config file `/etc/nginx/sites-enabled/default`: